 Dog Walkers Guidelines

-- Dogs should not be allowed to access the Meres, or any Tatton Waters, for Conservation and Health & Safety reasons.
-Blue-green algae is present and a toxic bloom can occur at any time.
+- Dogs should not be encouraged to bathe or paddle in the Meres, or any Tatton Park waters, for conservation and health and safety reasons.
+Blue-green algae is present and toxic blooms, which can be harmful to your pet, can occur at any time.